cachance7/modal/README.md

 modal
 ===

 A project to get familiar with the gulp automation framework.
+Substantial portions of gulp task code pulled from [gulp-starter](https://github.com/greypants/gulp-starter).

 Prerequisites
 ---